SFDO-Sprint-2019-Detroit/EventManagement/README.md

 * Current ERD:

 ### Project Team Accomplishments during Philadelphia 2019 Sprint (Oct 17-18)
-* Do we use Campaigns/Members or a Custom Object for the events themselves (See DECISION1 - CAMPAIGNS OR CUSTOM)
+* Do we use Campaigns/Members or a Custom Object for the events themselves (See Documentation/Decisions/DECISION1)
-* What is the appropriate relationship of participants in events to events and amongst themselves (See DECISION2 - PARTICIPANT ARCHITECTURE)
+* What is the appropriate relationship of participants in events to events and amongst themselves (See Documentation/Decisions/DECISION2)

 ### Future Contributions (Items we did not complete during the Sprint, but are roadmapping)
 * Build suggested architecture as a deployment-ready package (including making field-level decisions about what is needed in the architecture)